Liberty University Military Students

 per credit hour

 Application fees are waived for service members and veterans, and additional tuition discounts are available for First Responders.
 Please review our Military Tuition Discounts for additional information.
+For detailed information on financial and academic resources you can review our consumer information for military students.

 How Long Will it Take to Get My Degree?